khalid-hussain/shaheen/chap5.md

 Maybe this is the first time you have tried it."

 Angela said, "The valley looks so captivating from here.
-It's unfortunate Rabia could not come with me."
+It's unfortunate that Rabia could not come with me."

 "She should not be exerting herself so much at the moment."